 Overview: I work as a group leader in the Institute for Microbiology and Infection at the University of Birmingham.
 My research explores the use of high-throughput approaches to phenotype pathogens.
 Those methods allow me to study a) the bacterial cell envelope, a cellular compartment harbouring many determinants and processes related to antimicrobial resistance; b) how differences in DNA sequence result in phenotypic variability of pathogens to improve antimicrobial treatment regimens.

-Target: No, but I mostly work with Gram-negative bacteria.
+Specific targets: No target, but I mostly work with Gram-negative bacteria.

 Expertise required: Getting novel compounds to perform mode of actions studies.